 ♣ The silent treatment from the whole family.
 Family members pretend the child doesn’t exist, not talking to them and pretending not to hear the child, even when they need something.

 ♣ Isolating the child from any potential friends, making them come straight home from school every day.
 Usually, this involves jailing them inside the house on weekends and forbidding any methods of communication such as the phone or Internet.
 This grossly decreases the chances of the abuse being found out or for the child to find support through friends.

 ♣ Ice baths (This is an older form of abuse, belonging to another time.
 However, that doesn’t mean an elderly foster parent or previously abused adult wouldn’t enact this punishment.)

 Why abuse claims are ignored.

-Usually adults associate any mental disability with the constant need for attention, and decide that their claims of abuse are just another way they’re trying to get attention.
-But what a writer needs to understand is that mental disabilities are often an underlining cause of frustration and perhaps even escalates abuse.
+Adults usually associate any mental disability with the constant need for attention and decide that their abuse claims are just another way they’re trying to get attention.
+But what a writer needs to understand is that mental disabilities are often an underlining cause of frustration to adults and perhaps even escalates abuse.
 Writing such settings can become dry or very intense, so remember whose perspective the story is written in and which characters are meant to incite a reader’s sympathy.

 Lack of physical proof can dissuade investigators.
 Fear keeping the victim from validating a claim can also help.
-Since the ones abusing a child are often the child’s providers it’s very hard for the child have a voice, or figure out that the abuse is not okay.
-Children raised in abuse or neglectful environments may not recognize that their situation isn’t normal or acceptable.
+Since the ones abusing a child are often the child’s providers, it’s tough for the child to have a voice or figure out that the abuse is not okay.
+Children raised in abusive or neglectful environments may not recognize that their situation isn’t normal or acceptable.